It’s 10:02 p.m., and I’m waiting on my therapist.

 So far, these differences are pretty straightforward.
 But in practice, efforts to apply the right rules to the right animals can go awry.
 A restaurant manager might not know that service animals are always allowed in restaurants, but that ESAs don’t have any legally protected right to be there.
 (Try telling that to Ivana Trump.)
 And, even if they do know the rules, they might not be sure how to enforce them.
 Owners aren’t required by law to show proof of service animals; verbal confirmation is enough.
 But ESA owners do need to provide letters as proof upon request.
 Neither service animals nor ESAs need to wear anything, like vests or collars, to signify their status, although some owners opt for vests anyway.
 And while only dogs and miniature horses can work as service animals, any domesticated animal can be an ESA.
 If either a service animal or an ESA shows aggression or has an accident, their privileges can be restricted.

 I spent almost an hour live-chatting with Garreth, a service rep from an ESA site that boasts Better Business Bureau accreditation and requires every user to speak with a licensed mental health provider over the phone in order to obtain a letter.
 While the site seemed credible at first glance, with its dot-org URL and award-style badges on full display, my conversation with Garreth made me think otherwise.
 In addition to issuing letters, the site offers ESA registration, which isn’t required for certification.
-Garreth described the site’s ESA “lifetime registration package” as optional “supporting documentation,” conceding that it wouldn’t hold in court.
+Garreth described the site’s ESA “lifetime registration package” as optional “supporting documentation,” conceding that it wouldn’t hold up in court.
 So what’s the point of doing it?

 “In my experience,” Garreth told me, “it has not only helped to stave off especially stubborn landlords, but, as emotional support animals are not normally allowed in public places unless management of a store, hotel, etc. says otherwise, it can also help in swaying the decision to allow your support animal public entry in your favor.”